purecloudlabs/json-schema-designer/contributing.md

     $ npm test

 ## Publishing
 In order to publish, you need to be added to the npm project, and also a maintainer here on github.
+Create a new version branch, build the project, commit (with the new dist files), tag it, and push to github.
+Once the PR has been approved and merged, you can publish via npm.

+    $ git checkout -b version-X.X.X
     $ npm build
     $ git commit -am "version X.X.X"
     $ git tag -a vX.X.X -m "version X.X.X"
+    $ git push

+Once the PR has been merged to master:

+    $ git checkout master
     $ npm publish